 Since then, my work has continued within that diamond, sometimes with more focus on one element than the others.

-In summarising what makes me different, I think it’s because…
+In summarising what makes me different from other business coaches and advisors, it’s because…

-I have the mind of a finance director (always thinking about profit and cash flow) but the heart of a marketer, aiming to improve the value the business creates for the customers and capturing a fair share of it.
+I have the mind of a finance director (always thinking about profit and cash flow) but the heart of a marketer, focused on improving the value the business creates for its customers and capturing a fair share of it.